 US engineering firm AECOM to design Singapore's High Speed Rail infrastructure

-Engineering firm AECOM Singapore was awarded the contract at a tender price of S$26.2 million.
+Engineering firm AECOM Singapore was awarded the contract at a tender price of S$24.6 million.

 - Posted 08 Feb 2017 11:08